elastic/ecs/rfcs/text/0017-remove-log-original.md

-# 0000: Remove log.original
+# 0017: Remove log.original

 - Stage: **0 (strawperson)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
-- Date: **TBD** <!-- The ECS team sets this date at merge time.
+- Date: **2021-03-11** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 This RFC supersedes issue [#841](https://github.com/elastic/ecs/issues/841) which implies breaking changes therefore the RFC Process is indicated.

 The request is to consolidate `log.original` and `event.original` by removing `log.original`, since these are almost equivalent in nature.
 (One) justification for preserving `event.original` is that not all events are logs.
 Once `log.original` is removed, `event.original` will be the sole field intended to capture the original untouched event.

 The removal of `log.original` will be considered a breaking change since the field is being removed from the schema.
 Possible migration/mitigations for users impacted may include: